shillestad-cmd/Ransomware-Attack/README.md

 This project documents the process of building, monitoring, exposing, and investigating an internet-facing MySQL server hosted in Microsoft Azure.
 The environment was initially secured and configured with **Microsoft Defender for Endpoint (MDE)**, **Azure Monitor Agent (AMA)**, and **MySQL General Query Logging** to establish a clean baseline and capture detailed telemetry before exposing the server to the internet.

 After logging and monitoring were verified, the environment was intentionally exposed to observe real-world attacker activity.
-An database extortion attack targeted the MySQL database, resulting in the deletion of multiple databases and the creation of a ransom note.
+A database extortion attack targeted the MySQL database, resulting in the deletion of multiple databases and the creation of a ransom note.
 The remainder of this project focuses on reconstructing the attack, analyzing forensic evidence, and demonstrating the incident response process using **Microsoft Defender telemetry**, **Azure Monitor Agent (AMA)**, and **Kusto Query Language (KQL)**.

 The original plan was to continue through the **eradication** and **recovery** phases by remediating the compromised system.
 However, the attack left the virtual machine in a state where it could no longer be trusted.
 Rather than attempting to recover an untrusted system, the VM was wiped, rebuilt from a known-good state, and the MySQL environment was reconstructed.
 This reflects a common real-world incident response decision: when the integrity of a system cannot be confidently verified, rebuilding from a known-good baseline is often the safest and most reliable recovery strategy.